hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 -------------------------
 .center[![:scale 60%](images/TFE_GUI.png)]

-Terraform Enterprise is a SaaS or on-premise application that provides the following features:
+Terraform Enterprise is a cloud-based or on-premise application that provides the following features:

 ???
 **Until now we've been using only open source features.
 Sooner or later you'll reach a point where you want more tools for governance and collaboration.
 Terraform open source is great for small environments and developers, but when you need multiple people or teams to collaborate on the same infrastructure, Terraform Enterprise features can help.**